Office of Accounting

 Prompt Payment Act Requirements

-- Effective September 1, 1999, interest due on late payments to vendors will be automatically calculated and included with the payments.
+- In accordance with the Prompt Payment Act (TEX GOVT Code 2251), effective September 1, 1999, interest due on late payments to vendors will be automatically calculated and included with the payments.

 - Payments for goods and services must be paid no later than 30 days

 after the later of:

 - receipt of the invoice for the goods/services.